 This web site offers online searchable versions of Merriam-Webster’s dictionary and thesaurus.

 A new spin on the traditional thesaurus, this web site provides a visual representation of the relationships between synonyms.
-While you must now pay to subscribe to the full service (it used to be free!), you can look up a few terms for free.
+While you must now pay to subscribe to the full service, you can look up a few terms for free.

 The library's web site provides a good first step in conducting research.
 If you have questions, feel free to ask a librarian.

-This site provides links, organized by title and subject, to the databases to which Gumberg Library subscribes, many of which offer full-text articles.
+This page provides links, organized by title and subject, to the databases to which Gumberg Library subscribes, many of which offer full-text articles.

-A preferable alternative to regular Google, Google Scholar screens its search results to provide those from scholarly publications, making its results more suitable to use in an academic paper.
-There is a link to Google Scholar on the Gumberg Library home page, http://www.sites.duq.edu/library/index.shtml.
+A preferable alternative to regular Google when searching for scholarly sources, Google Scholar screens its search results to provide those from scholarly publications, making its results more suitable to use in an academic paper.

 Directory of Open Access Journals